-Oracle Database 11g Release 1 (11.1) introduces support for Kerberos.
 Kerberos is a network authentication protocol that provides the tools of authentication and strong cryptography over the network.
 Kerberos helps you secure your information systems across your entire enterprise by using secret-key cryptography.
 The Kerberos protocol uses strong cryptography so that a client or a server can prove its identity to its server or client across an insecure network connection.
 After a client and server have used Kerberos to prove their identity, they can also encrypt all of their communications to assure privacy and data integrity as they go about their business.

 The Kerberos architecture is centered around a trusted authentication service called the key distribution center, or KDC.
 Users and services in a Kerberos environment are referred to as principals; each principal shares a secret, such as a password, with the KDC.
-A principal can be a user such as scott or a database server instance.
+A principal can be a user such as HR or a database server instance.